How Can Employers Get Injured Workers Back to Work Faster?

 What can be done to get injured workers back to work faster?

 Workers’ compensation insurance premiums represent a major personnel expense for most organizations.
 Injuries that cause employees to miss work are especially costly, in terms of both lost wage compensation and lost productivity.
 Also, the longer a worker is disabled and unable to work, the more his future earning power decreases and the more likely it becomes that he will hire an attorney.
 For these reasons, it is advantageous to both employers and employees to get injured workers back to work as soon as possible.
 As a result, many employers have implemented return to work programs.

 Under a return to work program, the injured employee performs a different job while receiving his prior level of pay.
 The new job should be matched to his current physical capability, reflecting his state of recovery from the injury.
 To succeed, this requires a good working relationship between the employer and treating physician.
 The employer needs accurate information as to the tasks the worker can safely perform; otherwise, the result may be a second, more severe injury.
 If the worker’s physician will not cooperate or provide a realistic estimate, the employer or insurance company may have to require a physical examination by an independent physician.

 A return to work program should be one piece of a comprehensive and coordinated loss management program.
-The elements of the program should include:

 - Immediate reporting and investigation of accidents

 To assist in the arrangement of primary care, the employer should provide the treating physician with job descriptions that explain each job’s physical tasks in detail.
 Meetings with the physician to explain the nature of the employer’s operation will help match a job to the worker’s capabilities.
 Communications between the physician and the employer are vitally important.